jac459/meta-core/README.md

   - Restart Node-Red (Restart your Node-Red instance.)
   - Restart MQTT (Restart your mosquitto instance.)
   - Show Results of Network Scan (Browse resultsDiscovery.json)

+Advanced users might run meta without the use of metaCore and know how to execute all those operations manually.
+For example by transfering files or by executing code on the command line.
+However metaCore can be used to execute all those operations from the NEEO remote in a convenient way and without further knowledge.

 ## How to install meta-core
 MetaCore is a "virtual device" that needs to be installed to the NEEO system.